-DOE has an energy infrastructure program under which \$75,000 is allocated to Annapolis.
+DOE has an energy infrastructurre program under which \$75,000 is allocated to Annapolis.
 The City must apply for the funds.
 The City has scheduled a meeting to discuss options with DOE staff.
-Funds can be used for technical assistance, fleet purchases, charging infrastructure, and other energy related projects.
-The deadline is October; however, the City is encouraged to apply as soon as possible.
+Funds

 MEA reached out to the City regarding its transportation and solar energy funding programs.
 Its programs can fund both City facilities and residential needs.
 MEA was intrigued with the idea of providing Level 2 chargers at police officer's homes and charging infrastructure at police stations, as well as at other City facilities.